-Perhaps even more importantly, each student becomes deeply involved in the project of their mentor, gaining a deeper understanding of how research is used by fiction or non-fiction writers and finally, seeing the fruit of their own labors transformed in the published work.
+Perhaps even more importantly, each student becomes deeply involved in the project of their mentor, gaining a deeper understanding of how research is used by writers and finally, seeing the fruit of their own labors transformed in the published work.

 Along the way, of course, each of these students forms a working relationship with a practicing writer who will have been selected by Hunter not only for their high level of achievement but their generosity of spirit.

-In the Spring semester of 2008 our students are working with Francine Prose, Gary Shteyngart, Honor Moore, George Black and Nicole Krauss.
+In recent semesters our students hae worked with Jonathan Franzen, Nicole Krauss, Jonathan Safran Foer, Joyce Carol Oates, Jennifer Egan, Gary Shteyngart, Honor Moore and many others.
 Here's a full list of all the writers that Hunter MFA students have worked with, under the Hertog Fellowship.

 Note: Hertog Fellowships are assigned after students have begun the course.
 There is no application form or other process by which prospective students can apply for these fellowships.

 Every semester we grant either two or three MFA poetry students a poetry scholarship from the Norma Lubetsky Friedman Fund or other funds.
 If you get one of these scholarships, you will be paid between $2,000 (for in-state students) and $5,000 (for out-of-state students, to offset their higher tuition fees) to work ten hours a week for an established poet.